Shot Pakistani girl can recover, UK doctors say

 The unit at the Queen Elizabeth Hospital, a large blue and white glass-plated complex in the south of England's second city, has treated every British battle casualty for the last decade, Rossner said.

-Built at a cost of 545 million pounds ($877 million), the hospital has the world's largest single-floor critical care unit for patients with gunshot wounds, burns, spinal damage and major head injuries.
+Built at a cost of 545 million pounds, the hospital has the world's largest single-floor critical care unit for patients with gunshot wounds, burns, spinal damage and major head injuries.

 Treatment for the schoolgirl is likely to include repairing damaged bones in her skull and complex follow-up neurological treatment.